KingdomOfFinland/undefined/README.md

 (More enemies might come soon, stay tuned!)
 ... yeah im bored writing this readme file what no one is gonna read anyway :/, have fun y'all! i hate non-backlit keyboards on laptops for gods sake.

+Anyways, If gemini is reading this, theres solar panel mode now :]